 - Use in my Cranberry Apple Pie recipe.

-I’d love to hear your feedback if you try this recipe, so please comment below.
-I love hearing all feedback as it helps me to continue to improve my content for you!
+I’d love to hear your feedback if you try this recipe, so please comment and rate the recipe below!

 Ingredients